gatsbyjs/gatsby/docs/blog/2019-03-04-new-schema-customization/index.md

 ### Inference quirks

-We've had some quirks in inference that were dependant on ordering.
+We've had some quirks in inference that were dependent on ordering.
 We've made all inference deterministic.

 1. Mix of date and non-date strings is always a string
 2. Conflicting field names always prefer Node references first and then the canonical name of the field.